 The Child Neurology fellowship is an ACGME-accredited categorical residency position offering a two-year pediatric and a three-year neurology training program to achieve board eligibility and full qualification for a career in child neurology including board eligibility in pediatrics.

 The first two years of training are spent in Pediatric Residency and include a variety of clinical rotations preparing you for your career in pediatrics and child neurology.
 This is followed by the child neurology residency which includes twelve months of adult neurology and two years of child neurology.
 Training is coordinated with the adult neurology programs at the George Washington University School of Medicine and Georgetown University School of Medicine.
 Rotations in adult neurology include six months of inpatient training on general neurology, stroke, and epilepsy services in addition to four months of outpatient and elective training in a variety of subspecialty clinics.
-Two months of child neurology rotations occur during the third year of training to develop subspecialty interests and return to Children’s National.
+Two months of child neurology rotations occur during the third year of training on both ward and neuro-critical care teams to develop skills to prepare for your career in neurology and provide an opportunity to return to Children’s National.
 Adult neurology trainees from the George Washington University School of Medicine and Georgetown University School of Medicine, along with those at the Armed Forces Program at Walter Reed Army Medical Center and Bethesda Naval Hospital complete their child neurology training at Children’s National.

-The second year of the neurology program focuses on clinical child neurology, and primarily occurs in the inpatient setting rotating between the Child Neurology Ward Team, Consult Team, Neuro-Critical Care Team, and Neonatal Critical Care Teams in addition to two months of electives.
-The final year of training is primarily electives in child neurology, including neuropathology at the AFIP (Armed Forces Institute of Pathology), neuroradiology, neurophysiology, epilepsy, and neurooncology.
+The second year of the neurology program focuses on clinical child neurology, and occurs in both the inpatient and outpatient settings rotating between the Child Neurology Ward Team, Consult Team, Neuro-Critical Care Team, and Neonatal Critical Care Teams in addition to four months of electives.
+Electives can be used to fulfill requirements for board certification including EEG and neuroradiology or may be used to further develop research projects.
+The final year of training is primarily electives in child neurology, including neuropathology, neuroradiology, neurophysiology, epilepsy, and neurooncology.
+Three months are spent on inpatient services as well as a senior fellow, taking on increasingly supervisory roles and preparing for independent practice.
 Most fellows complete research projects during the final year as well, including abstracts and publications, participate in national neurology meetings and seminars, and finalize plans for future academic pursuits.
 All fellows participate in a half-day per week continuity clinic in child neurology throughout the entire three year program.
 The clinic is held in the neurology outpatient clinic at Children’s National.

 Regular conferences during the child neurology training include the following weekly lectures: